mortizm1988/PhD_accounting_governance/slides.md

 # The Manager and the Reporting Choice

 Discussion: you are a manager and must decide how to report the following transactions.
 What would you do?
 - A significant sale transaction such that the customer will pay in 6 months and the product will be delivered in 2 months (e.g., tailor-made furniture).
+Credit risk is high.

 <!--maybe a I should defined it broadly as reporting choice and using that keyword? check literature on the topic -->